vanekroman/MicroWeatherStation/README.md

 The weather station will send at defined intervals the values of the given quantities (temperature, humidity) to a remote server, as well as data and parameters relevant for the radio channel of the selected technology.

 ## Solution design
-The project primarily works on the physical layer with LTE CAT-M technology and NB-IoT as a backup.
+The project primarily works on the physical layer with NB-IoT technology.
 We initialize the network connection via AT commands and then send the sensor values which are sent via I2C.
 On the school server, we run the MQTT application protocol, which provides us with the transmission in Json format.
 We display the data on the Thingsboard web page in the dashboard section, which displays the data in Json format.

 In the project we also use PSM (Power Saving Mode) predefined to Active time of 16 seconds (Timer3324) and Periodic tau for 1 minute (Timer3412), which means the active transmission time is 16 seconds and then the device goes into PSM and is put into sleep for a minute.